-Two weekend of work have seen a major upgrade to the tracks carried out inside the Bakerloo line tunnels.
+Two weekends of work have seen a major upgrade to the tracks carried out inside the Bakerloo line tunnels.

 The improvements involved upgrading key junctions at Paddington, as well as replacing over 100 metres of track Queen’s Park.
 The work at Paddington was particularly complex, with TfL’s team of engineers pouring concrete and upgrading signalling equipment in confined spaces deep underground.